BitBadges/bitbadgesjs/README.md

 const metadata = updateMetadataMap(....);
 ```

-It also allows you to switch between equivalent addresses
+It also allows you to switch between equivalent addresses of different blockchains (e.g. Ethereum and Cosmos) using the following functions:

 ```ts
 const cosmosAddress = ethToCosmos(address);